SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 physics sources available, a wide range of vertex and event generators are available.

-From  Falaise 3.0  (simulation version  2.1), the  choice of  geometry options  and   vertex  and   event  generators   is  done   through  a Bayeux/datatools   variant   service   embedded  in   the   flsimulate application.
+From  Falaise 3.0  (simulation setup version  2.1), the  choice of  geometry options  and   vertex  and   event  generators   is  done   through  a Bayeux/datatools   variant   service   embedded  in   the   flsimulate application.
 A profile of variant  parameters must be created to suit